 Most people have heard the term disorderly conduct, but what does it mean exactly?
-If you’re arrested for disorderly conduct in North Carolina, it means you could be facing fines and jail time.
-You could also find yourself awaiting trial for a charge that doesn’t really seem to fit the definition of disorderly conduct.
+If your arrest for disorderly conduct in North Carolina, it means you could be facing fines and jail time.
+Also, you could also find yourself awaiting trial for a charge that doesn’t really seem to fit the definition of disorderly conduct.
 But what should you do?

 Understanding North Carolina Disorderly Conduct Laws

 Disorderly conduct in North Carolina is usually a misdemeanor.

 Applicable Law: North Carolina General Statutes Chapter 14.
 Criminal Law § 14-288.4.
 Disorderly conduct.

 Under North Carolina law, “disorderly conduct” has a broad definition that can include:

 (2) Uttering, gesturing, or using abusive language with the intention to provoke a violent action and breach the peace